Ask your friend whose wedding day has come and gone, “What do you remember from your special day?”

 What can he do?
 During the reception four or five times the groom needs to pull his bride aside and go somewhere alone for a couple of minutes.
 If anyone tries to interrupt just ask politely to give you a few moments.
 Most people will totally understand.

-Talk to each other about what you’re experiencing, what fragrances you’ve smelled, what you’ve seen, heard and touched.
+Talk to each other about what you’re experiencing, what fragrances you’ve smelled, what you’ve seen, heard and touched on your wedding day.
 Then go back to the party.

 Give Her Time to Note the Memory Making